New related Article

 Every article I write starts with a history

 of the subject.
-I find that much of engineering seem to have no
+I find that much of today's engineering seems to have no

 connection to the standard engineering process of the past, mostly